Array#reverse

 Brief Intro

 reverse creates a new array with elements in reverse order. reverse! modifies the original array.
-Both are useful when you need to process elements backward, display data in reverse order, or implement algorithms that work from the end toward the beginning.
+Both are useful when you need to process elements backward.
+You might want to display data in reverse order.
+You might also need to implement algorithms that work from the end toward the beginning.

 Signature